 According to the Pew Research Center, over half of regular church attendees say they go a lot less than they used to, but when they do, it’s online.
 In fact, 82% of churchgoers have seen their services move to an online platform.

-Live streaming for churches has become a necessity.
+Live streaming church services has become a necessity.
 A few months ago, many churches weren’t in a position to have an existing media ministry with tons of equipment and the means to deliver quality broadcasts.
-So Facebook Live and Youtube Live became easy solutions, and it’s easy to see why.
+So Facebook Live and Youtube Live became easy solutions that provided free streaming for churches, and it’s easy to see why.

 They’re the two platforms most people immediately think of when it comes to streaming.
 They’ve been around a long time, and they’ve got a lot going for them:

 - Over 2 billion users each month

 - Live videos remain available as evergreen archives

 - Archived videos are searchable (since YT is owned by Google)

 - 64 billion FB Live videos watched daily

 - Videos are immediately available to all of your followers